Darko Suvin: Move to North America

-In 1967, Suvin emigrated to North America to teach in universities.
-Shortly after arriving, college students in the United States were revolting.
-Students wanted many things, but among them were more courses, one of which was science fiction.
-At this point, Suvin's expertise was extremely desirable, and there were many educational institutions that were looking to hire him.
+In 1967, Darko emigrated to North America to teach in universities.
+Shortly after arriving, college students in the United States were central to a counterculture energized by, among other things, the Civil Rights movement and resistance to the Vietnam War.
+One consequence within academia was an opening to new objects and fields of study, one of which was science fiction.
+At this point, Darko's expertise was extremely desirable, and there were many educational institutions that were looking to hire him.

-Suvin was hired as a science fiction professor at McGill University in Montreal in 1968.
+Darko was hired as a science fiction professor at McGill University in Montreal in 1968.
 About five years later, the number of students signing up for SF courses dropped significantly, leaving him to teach English and literature courses.
 Through his teaching career, he has published numerous works and contributed to the study of science fiction.
-In 1999, Suvin retired and moved to Italy, where he lives to this day.
+In 1999, Darko retired and moved to Italy, where he lives to this day.